Daniela Pennycook monitors the water quality of Lake Austin at Walsh Landing.

 Colorado River Watch Network (CRWN) volunteers test for several key water quality indicators.
-The resulting water quality data provides baseline information, helps identify trends or changes in water quality over time, and aids scientists investigating problems such as nonpoint-source pollution and nutrient enrichment.
+The resulting water quality data provide baseline information, helps identify trends or changes in water quality and aids investigations into problems such as nonpoint-source pollution and nutrient enrichment.
 LCRA professional monitors conduct similar tests when they evaluate water quality.
-The testing supplies a stream of data to LCRA, providing an early warning system for potential sources of water pollution.
-For detailed information on water quality tests conducted by CRWN Volunteers, see the CRWN Water Quality Monitoring Manual.
+The testing provides data to LCRA, providing an early warning system for potential water pollution.
+For detailed information on water quality tests conducted by CRWN volunteers, see the

-These are the key measurements and why they are important water-quality indicators:
+These are the key water-quality indicators:

-- Dissolved oxygen (DO)
+Dissolved oxygen (DO)

-- Escherichia coli (E. coli)
+Escherichia coli (E. coli)

-E. coli is a type of fecal coliform bacteria that comes from human and animal waste.
-The Enivronmental Protection Agency uses E. coli measurements to determine whether fresh water is safe for recreation.
+E. coli is a fecal coliform bacteria that comes from human and animal waste.
+The Environmental Protection Agency uses E. coli measurements to determine whether fresh water is safe for recreation.
 Disease-causing bacteria, viruses and protozoans may be present in water that has elevated levels of E. coli.
 Levels of E. coli can increase during flooding.
 E. coli is measured in number of colony forming units.
 The EPA water quality standard for E. coli bacteria is 394 colony forming units per 100 mL.

 The specific conductance test measures the ability of water to pass an electrical current.
-Conductivity in water is affected by the presence of inorganic dissolved solids such as chloride, sulfate, sodium, calcium and others.
+Conductivity in water is affected by inorganic dissolved solids such as chloride, sulfate, sodium, calcium and others.
 Conductivity in streams and rivers is affected by the geology of the area through which the water flows.
-Streams that run through granite bedrock will have lower conductivity, and those that flow through limestone and clay soils will have higher conductivity values.
-High conductance readings can also come from industrial pollution or urban runoff -- water running off of streets buildings, and parking lots.
-Extended dry periods and low flow conditions also contribute to higher specific conductance readings.Because an organic compound such as oil does not conduct electrical current very well, an oil spill tends to lower the conductivity of the water.
+Streams that run through granite bedrock will have lower conductivity, and those that flow through limestone and clay will have higher conductivity.
+High conductance readings also can come from industrial pollution or urban runoff, such as water flowing from streets, buildings and parking lots.
+Extended dry periods and low flow conditions also contribute to higher conductance.
+Organic compounds, such as oil, do not conduct electrical current very well, so an oil spill tends to lower the conductivity of the water.
 Temperature also affects conductivity; warm water has a higher conductivity.
-Specific conductance is measured in microsiemens per centimeter (µs /cm).
-Expected levels: 300 to 700 µs /cm in most of the Colorado River watershed; higher near San Saba and the coast.
+Specific conductance is measured in microsiemens per centimeter (µS/cm).
+Expected levels: 300 to 700 µS/cm in most of the Colorado River watershed; higher near San Saba and the coast.

 Nitrogen is a nutrient necessary for growth of all living organisms.
-The Colorado River Watch Network monitors test for nitrogen in the form of nitrate (NO3-N).
-In excess amounts, nitrates in water cause an increase in algae growth.
-Algae can rob the water of dissolved oxygen and eventually can kill fish and other aquatic life.
+The CRWN nitrogen tests measure nitrate (NO3-N).
+Excessive amounts of nitrates increase algae growth.
+Algae can rob the water of dissolved oxygen and eventually kill fish and other aquatic life.
 Sources of nitrates may include human and animal wastes, industrial pollutants and nonpoint-source runoff from heavily fertilized croplands and lawns.
-Under certain conditions high levels of nitrates (10 mg/L or more) in drinking water can be toxic to humans.
+Under certain conditions, high levels of nitrates (10 mg/L or more) in drinking water can be toxic to humans.
 High levels of nitrates in drinking water have been linked to serious illness and even death in infants.
 Nitrates are measured in milligrams per liter (mg/L).
 Expected levels: less than 1.0mg/L.

 To view data collected by our program, see